MicrosoftDocs/security/security-docs/Identifying Security Bug Reports Based Solely on Report Titles and Noisy Data.md

 ---
 layout: Conceptual
-title: Securing the Future of AI and ML at Microsoft
+title: Identifying Security Bug Reports Based Solely on Report Titles and Noisy Data
-description: This research papers shares some of Microsoft’s security lessons-learned from designing products and operating online services built on AI. ms.date: 03/06/2020 ms.service: security ms.author: bcowper
+description: This research papers shares some of Microsoft's lessons-learned from using machine learning to improve the accuracy of labeling in security bug reports (SCRs). ms.date: 03/06/2020 ms.service: security ms.author: bcowper